Line’s holographic Gatebox robot hints at the virtual assistants of the future

 Japanese messaging giant Line, however, wants to give virtual assistants a more human form.

 The company this week opened preorders for the latest iteration of the Gatebox virtual home robot, a holographic character that is designed to provide companionship to its owner.
-The Gatebox is a little table lamp-sized glass case that uses projections and sensors to create a life-like character, called Hikari Aizuma, that the user can interact with.
+The Gatebox is a little table lamp-sized glass case that uses projections and sensors to create a life-like character, called Hikari Azuma, that the user can interact with.

 By way of a quick recap, the Gatebox was originally developed by a Japanese firm called Vinclu, which launched a limited run of 300 units in 2016, priced at the equivalent of around $2,670 each.
 It followed up a year later with another run of 39 units before Line acquired a majority stake in the company.